CasperMcTavish/MPhys/README.md

 Saved here for ease of use with two input files (.root).
 Can be changed to have more inputs.
 WIP -> Allow unlimited number of file to be added to the graph if need be.

+To run with unique files, input like:

+	root "plotgraphs.C(\"Efficiency260.root\",\"Efficiency206.root\")"

 ### XYScripts - XY Table Control
 Only .sh files required for XY table control are: